Skyshader77/Lacryma-Hydra/chapter18-5.typ

 The dove deposited the artifact within Serena's palm.
 Within the medallion laid a signet, one that bore the seal of an Elysian Empress.
 The Elysian gryphon was carved on the ring.
 But what caught Nix's eye as Serena expected was the engraving encircling the Elysian beast: to the daughter of Aishula and Nosrau, the Emperor of Kings, may the prophecy light your way.

+"It would seem Majorian was not jesting, Phoenix Wing or should I say, Princess of Kings."

 "Why?" said Nix.

 "I did not want you to know...
 You would have enacted the prophecy.
+There are many in the Elysian Empire who would have acclaimed you.
+You would have been swallowed by wars waged in your name.
 Some things are better left unknown to the common of mortals," said Serena.

 "The Goddess believes in prophecies...
 Madness."

 "Prophecies preclude the Age of Magic.
-They are not to be taken lightly."
+They are the oldest form of magic and are not to be taken lightly."

-"You think me capable of conquest?"
+"Ludicrous.
+Absolutely ludicrous.
+You think me capable of conquest?"

 Serena touched Nix's wounded hands, the latter's blood clinging to her own bloody palm.
 "I have seen the games you play with Majorian.
 I have seen how your eyes brighten when you wear a crown.
+Those were the eyes of someone yearning for unadulterated power.
 You can be dreadful at times, Phoenix Wing."

-"How is aspiring to change the world frightening to your kind?"
+"Have you lost the aptitude of logic?
+How is aspiring to change the world frightening to your kind?"

 "I have walked the path you are intending to walk.
 It will rob you of empathy as it did with me."